SPECIES SURVIVAL PLANS

-BREEDING… The breeding season for Red Pandas is from January through March, and initially, the Edmonton Valley Zoo animal care team was hopeful that Koko and Lala would breed.
-The fact that Red Pandas have delayed implantation, making the reproduction period between 90-120 days, made it difficult to predict when cubs could be expected.
+The breeding season for Red Pandas is from January through March.
+Red Pandas have delayed implantation, making the reproduction period between 90-120 days.

 When initial breeding efforts were not successful, the team began increasing their knowledge of Red Panda husbandry and breeding by contacting several other zoos and the Species Survival Plan coordinator for advice.
 Thanks to the rigorous research the team undertook, the Edmonton Valley Zoo was successful.

-KNOWLEDGE… The knowledge the experts at the Edmonton Valley Zoo have gained, has allowed them to become recognized in the Species Survival Plan community as experts in Red Panda husbandry.
-To expand on that knowledge and expertise, the Edmonton Valley Zoo has taken up the cause to protect and conserve these animals within their native habitat.
-To reach our conservation goals, a fundraising initiative is being developed not only to reach zoo visitors but also to partner with Zoo School to help raise awareness amongst children.
+KNOWLEDGE… The knowledge the Edmonton Valley Zoo experts have gained allowed them to become recognized in the Species Survival Plan community as experts in Red Panda husbandry.
+The Edmonton Valley Zoo has taken up the cause to protect and conserve these animals within their native habitat to expand on that knowledge and expertise.